IRISMeister/icm-util/README.md

 To remove
 ./rm.sh containerName

+You can use awscli.sh for AWS to see if any resoures are remained unexpectedly.

 **Do not leave value of "ISCPassword" in defaults.json as is !!!**

 Disk size is defined by "DataVolumeSize": "1024" in defaults.json